What utilities do Greer CPW provide?

 You are only charged for the amount of electricity you use.
 During the time your service was interrupted, your meter did not register electric usage and you will not be charged for consumption.

-Water Sanitation & Advisories
+Water Quality & Advisories

 How is my water treated?